smheidrich/non-go-terraform-provider-assessment/README.md

 used for TLS in step 3) inside the `PLUGIN_CLIENT_CERT` environment variable of the subprocess's execution environment.

-*Non-Go difficulties: ✓ None.
+*Non-Go difficulties:* 😌 *None.
 Any language can receive environment variables.*

 ### Step 2: Handshake response from plugin on stdout